Regulations governing the EMI license in Lithuania

 Share Capital and Government Fees

-• Minimum Share Capital: EUR 350,000 for a full EMI licence.
-For PI authorisation, the required capital depends on the payment services requested and may be EUR 20,000, EUR 50,000 or EUR 125,000.
+• Minimum Share Capital: EUR 350,000 for a full EMI license in Lithuania.
+For PI authorization, the required capital depends on the payment services requested and may be EUR 20,000, EUR 50,000, or EUR 125,000.

 • Safeguarding account: Used to keep client funds separate from the company’s own funds.
-The application should explain how customer funds are received, segregated, reconciled and protected.
+The application should explain how customer funds are received, segregated, reconciled, and protected.

-• Operational account: Used for company expenses, payroll, taxes, provider payments and other ordinary business costs.
+• Operational account: Used for company expenses, payroll, taxes, provider payments, and other ordinary business costs.
 This account should be separate from safeguarded client funds.

 Business premises requirements

-• The applicant should have a Lithuanian operating setup that supports management, record access, staff presence and communication with the Bank of Lithuania.
+• The applicant should have a Lithuanian operating setup that supports management, record access, staff presence, and communication with the Bank of Lithuania.

 • The premises setup should match the scale of the institution.
 For some projects, this may be a lean office or shared workspace.
-For larger EMI models, stronger local presence may be expected.
+For larger EMI models, a stronger local presence may be expected.

 Personnel Requirements

 • Management board: The institution should have a management board with at least three members.
-Board members should collectively show relevant experience in payments, e-money, compliance, finance, risk, technology or operations.
+Board members should collectively show relevant experience in payments, e-money, compliance, finance, risk, technology, or operations.

 • Local management presence: At least part of the management and control setup should be based in Lithuania.
-The structure should include responsible local persons who can support decision-making, regulatory communication and day-to-day oversight.
+The structure should include responsible local persons who can support decision-making, regulatory communication, and day-to-day oversight.

 • Risk and internal control: Risk management and internal control responsibilities should be clearly assigned.
-The function should match the services, transaction profile, outsourcing model and expected scale of the institution.
+The function should match the services, transaction profile, outsourcing model, and expected scale of the institution.

-• Internal audit: Internal audit may be internal or outsourced, depending on the structure.
-The function should be independent enough to review compliance, governance and operational controls.
+• Internal audit:Internal audit may be internal or outsourced, depending on the structure.
+The function should be sufficiently independent to review compliance, governance, and operational controls.

-• Finance and reporting: Accounting, regulatory reporting, own funds monitoring and financial control responsibilities should be clearly allocated.
+• Finance and reporting: Accounting, regulatory reporting, own funds monitoring, and financial control responsibilities should be clearly allocated.

 Additional Obligations Under the Regulations